WiX-Toolset-Pills-15mg/Rollback-Custom-Action/doc/article/README.md

   - This doesn't mean it must be immediately before `InstallFinalize`, but it should not be after it otherwise the rollback will not be performed.

+Another important note:

+- Because the custom action that we have in this example makes updates to the system, it must be sequenced only in the `InstallExecuteSequence` and not in the `InstallUISequence`.
+We know that the custom action is one that updates the system because otherwise it makes no sense to have an associated rollback custom action.